kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_navigation.md

 - **Southern Hemisphere**: Use the Southern Cross to determine south.
 Extend a line from the top and bottom stars of the Cross’s long axis, continuing about 4.5 times the distance between these stars toward the horizon to approximate the South Pole.

 ![](file:///android_asset/survival_guide/92.webp)

-### Environmental cues

-- **Vegetation**: Moss often grows more thickly on the shaded and moist side of trees, generally the north side in the Northern Hemisphere and the south side in the Southern Hemisphere.
-- **Snow**: On slopes, snow melts faster on the side receiving more sunlight (south-facing in the Northern Hemisphere, north-facing in the Southern Hemisphere).